 If you want to explore beyond Lisbon and Porto, it may be best to rent a car in Portugal to give you full flexibility over where you go and when.
-Driving in Portugal is fairly straightforward if you know what to watch out for, as is hiring a car.
+Hiring a car in Portugal is fairly straightforward if you know what to watch out for, as is driving here.

-These tips will help you save money and avoid feeling ripped off by unanticipated charges when you collect your hire car.
+These insider car hire tips will help you save money and avoid feeling ripped off by unanticipated charges when you collect your rental car in Portugal.

-There are car rental offices in all major Portuguese airports and cities but don’t wait until you get here to rent a car – that will always cost more than booking ahead.
+There are car rental offices in all major Portuguese airports and cities but don’t wait until you get here to find a car to rent – that will always cost more than booking ahead.

 Want more free insider tips for Portugal in your inbox?